The School of Communication

 In selecting a minor for undergraduate degrees, students should seek detailed advisement from a faculty advisor within the department offering the minor.
 An undergraduate student cannot qualify for graduation with fewer than 120 semester credit hours satisfactorily completed.

 Requirements for the BA in Entertainment and the Recording Industry Management; Journalism; Radio, Television, and Film; and Communication Studies are summarized in the degree plan.
-The list delineates the requirements and semester credit hours needed for graduation, according to the concentration selected for the respective degree.
+In addition, the list delineates the requirements and semester credit hours needed for graduation, according to the concentration selected for the respective degree.